inspirehep/author.xml/README.md

 <a name="needtogetstarted"></a>
 ## What do I need to get started?
 Let's go!
+You will need to
++ get 2 files
+    - author.xml (meta-data for the authors of your collaboration)
+    - author.dtd (rules file)
-You will need to get 2 files (author.xml, author.dtd), fill in your values in author.xml, then validate this against author.dtd.
++ fill in your values in author.xml
++ validate this against author.dtd.

-1. To get the template file author.xml, go to the [author.xml file](https://raw.githubusercontent.com/inspirehep/author.xml/abchan-paragraph/example-files/author.xml), and save it to your own local folder.
-All Web browsers have a "Save as" option and you should be able to save the file.
-Follow the instructions at [How do I get the author.xml template file?](#getauthorxml).
+1. To get the template file author.xml, go to the [author.xml file](https://raw.githubusercontent.com/inspirehep/author.xml/abchan-paragraph/example-files/author.xml), and save "author.xml" to your own local folder.
+You can follow the instructions at [How do I get the author.xml template file?](#getauthorxml).
-4. To get the file author.dtd, go to [How do I get the author.dtd file?](#getauthordtd).
-This file contains the rules against which your author.xml file will be checked ("validated").
+1. To get the file author.dtd, go to the [author.dtd file](https://raw.githubusercontent.com/inspirehep/author.xml/abchan-paragraph/example-files/author.dtd), and save "author.dtd" to your own local folder.
+You can follow the instructions at [How do I get the author.dtd file?](#getauthordtd).
-5.
-6. To get the information needed for some of the data values for your author.xml file, go to [Where do I get the information needed for some of the data values?](#infoneeded) to see how to get the ORCID identifier, etc
+1. To get the information needed for some of the data values for your author.xml file, go to [Where do I get the information needed for some of the data values?](#infoneeded) to see how to get the ORCID identifier, etc
-7. After you have filled in the data values of your author.xml, you should validate the file against the author.dtd file (mentioned in 1.).
+1. After you have filled in the data values of your author.xml, you should validate the file against the author.dtd file (mentioned in 1.).
 Go to [How do I validate my author.xml file?](#validate).
-8. Following validation, you will submit the author.xml file as part of your submission to arXiv in a .tar ball.
+1. Following validation, you will submit the author.xml file as part of your submission to arXiv in a .tar ball.
 The instructions are in [arxiv.org](https://arxiv.org/help/tar).
-9. Please contact us at authors@inspirehep.net if you need assistance.
+1. Please contact us at authors@inspirehep.net if you need assistance.

 <a name="getauthordtd"></a>
 ### How do I get the author.dtd file?